unyt-org/uix/docs/manual/01 Getting Started.md

 **Our core principles**
  * Complete compatiblity with web standards
- * Compatible with [DATEX](https://github.com/unyt-org/datex-specification) and unyt.org supranet concepts
+ * Fully compatible with [DATEX](https://github.com/unyt-org/datex-specification) and unyt.org Supranet concepts
  * Code for backend and frontend is written as ES6 TypeScript modules

 **Main features**